benhoyt/benhoyt.github.com/writings/2011-07-15-how-our-photo-search-engine-really-works.md

 ## Up next

 So there you have it (or some of it).
-In our [next blog entry][11], our lead front-end developer Alex will describe the fancy CSS and JavaScript he uses to make the front-end side of Oyster Shots so slick.
+In our next blog entry, our lead front-end developer Alex will describe the fancy CSS and JavaScript he uses to make the front-end side of Oyster Shots so slick.

  [1]: http://www.oyster.com/shots/
  [2]: http://www.oyster.com/shots/?qa=location%3Anew-york-city+restaurants-and-bars